 Processors up to 2x faster.
 Done and done.

 With third-generation Intel Core processors, Mac mini keeps up with computers twice its size.
 You can choose a 2.5GHz dual-core Intel Core i5.
-Or go for an even more powerful 2.6GHz quad-core Intel Core i7 for up to two times the performance of the previous-generation dual-core Mac mini.1
+Or go for an even more powerful 2.6GHz quad-core Intel Core i7 for up to twice the performance of the previous-generation dual-core Mac mini.1

 Intel HD Graphics 4000.
 It’ll really get things moving.

 Intel HD Graphics 4000 delivers up to 65 per cent more pixel-pushing performance than the previous generation of integrated graphics.2 So the video you watch and the games you play are smoother and more responsive.
 Flipping through photo albums is a breeze.
 And you’ve got all the power you need to edit your HD video into a film worthy of a red carpet premiere.

 Storage and memory.
 Make it big.
 And fast.